Iurii-Dziuban/mybatis-samples/README.md

 `SpringMyBatisScanConfigurerExample` - example with locating annotated mappers via scanConfigurer with caching capabilities

 `SpringMyBatisScanExample` - example with using scan configuration for scanning annotation based mappers

+# Features
+- Annotated Mapper with CRUD operations and 2-nd level Caching configuration
+- XML Mapper with CRUD operations and 2-nd level Caching configuration
+- Custom sql session factory to be able to read mybatis config file with populating properties and with datasource and environment usage
+- Mapping via MapperFactoryBean and locating annotated mappers via scan package and scanConfigurer
+- Injecting mappers with proxy usage into service beans
+- Samples run with using Dao directly, via Services, via SqlSession created from SqlSessionFactory
+- H2 database usage and population with test data